2023 Most Popular Astronomy & Astrophysics Master's Degree Schools in the Southwest Region

 Women make up 75% of the astronomy majors at the school.

 You’ll be in good company if you decide to attend New Mexico State University - Main Campus.
 It ranked #4 on our 2023 Most Popular Astronomy & Astrophysics Master’s Degree Schools in the Southwest Region list.
-Located in the suburb of Las Cruces, NMSU Main Campus is a public school with a fairly large student population.
+Located in the suburb of Las Cruces, NMSU Main Campus is a public college with a large student population.

 Of the 2 students majoring in astronomy at NMSU Main Campus, 50% are male and 50% are female.